10 Best Electric Screwdrivers of 2022 – Reviews & Guide

 Electric screwdrivers are handy little tools that can make your life just a tad easier.
 After reading our reviews, you can tell that these tools vary quite a bit, so we’re going to go over our recommendations once more so that they’re fresh in your mind.

-For our money, the number one choice is the Bosch Go 3.6V Smart Cordless Screwdriver.
+For our money, the best electric screwdriver is the Bosch Go 3.6V Smart Cordless Screwdriver.
 Its compact design fits easily into tight spaces though it still manages speeds of up to 360 RPM, and it conveniently charges by micro-USB.

-If you’re looking for the best value, we suggest taking a look at the BLACK+DECKER 4V MAX Cordless Screwdriver.
+If you’re looking for the best value electric screwdriver, we suggest taking a look at the BLACK+DECKER 4V MAX Cordless Screwdriver.
 It’s a small tool that’s comfortable to hold and lightweight enough to easily maneuver.
 It produces 35 inch-pounds of torque and is even protected by a two-year warranty.

 When you need more power than what one of these compact screwdrivers produces, then you should consider the DEWALT DCF610S2.
 It makes 160 unit watts out of power in a balanced and comfortable package with a three-year warranty.